SEAN: Still June-ing, still dreaming.

 ASH: Adding it to list of Sarazanmai media I need to catch up on!

-MELINDA: I read very few light novels, but the description sounds great.
+MJ: I read very few light novels, but the description sounds great.

 SEAN: Digitally first but not debuts are Blank Canvas 5 (the final volume) and Reincarnated As a Sword novel 6.